Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/data-mapping.md

 **Arguments:**

-- The first argument is the regular expression to run against the source, `(HORNBILL)` in this example
+- The first argument is the regular expression to run against the source, `(HORNBILL)` in this example.
-- The second argument is the string to replace the matched substring with, `hotmail` in this example
+- The second argument is the string to replace the matched substring with, `hotmail` in this example.
-- The third argument is a list of switches to apply to the regular expression, `gi` in this example
+- The third argument is a list of switches to apply to the regular expression, `gi` in this example.

 ### padStart

-Pads the start string in the source data record field with zero or more characters, to a provided string-total maximum length.
+Pads the start of the string in the source data record field with zero or more characters, to a provided string-total maximum length.
 In the below example, if the source data record field `email` contained `your.user@hornbill.com`, this would result in `***your.user@hornbill.com` being applied to the field it is being mapped into:

 > `{{email | padStart : 25 : '*'}}`

 **Arguments:**

-- The first argument is the maximum length of the returned string, `25` in the above example
+- The first argument is the maximum length of the returned string, `25` in this example.
-- The second argument is the string to pad the start of the source string with, `*` in the above example
+- The second argument is the string to pad the start of the source string with, `*` in this example.

 ### padEnd